‘Siesta Key’ Star Chloe Trautman Shows Off Stunning Weight Loss In New Photos

 “Chloe looks like a different person!” another added.

-“Omg girl what is your secret you are looking amazing!!!!” another wrote.
+“Omg girl what is your secret you are looking amazing!!!!” a third person wrote.

 Others said the reality star looked so healthy, with one noting that she always looked beautiful but now she looks happy.
-Several commenters asked Chloe to share her weight loss plan with them.
+Several commenters asked her to share her weight loss plan with them.

 Earlier this year, Chloe revealed that she lost weight while locked down amid the COVID-19 pandemic after she began training with one of her co-stars.